Tykky/Raytracer/Documentation/implementation.md

 Abstract primitive class or just Primitive class provides interface for all "primitives".
 Primitives are objects in the world which cannot be divided into smaller pieces e.g triangles, polygons or spheres.
 All of the classes which inherit this class must have "hit" member function.
 Hit member function solves the hit equation or ray intersection equation.
-The hit equation for is different for each primitive.
+The hit equation is different for each primitive.

 #### Primitivelist